lancer73/rms_container/README.md

 If your computer has less than 4GB of internal memory (like on the low end Raspberries), it might be wise to make sure there is ample swap space to augment the internal memory.
 See the chapter "Increase swap memory to 1 GB" from the mentioned manual.

+The remainder of the manual assumes a Debian Bookworm based system, like a Raspberry 5.
+The ``Dockerfile`` and ``startup.sh`` from the *podman* directory can also be used to run the container on other platforms.

 ### Install Podman
 Most Linux distributions have packages for podman.
 You can install it on Debian Bookworm like this: